 - Go back to your WordPress site, reload your screen and check to see if this has fixed the issue.

 If the issue has not been fixed, the problem may be a corrupted file on your server.

 Corrupted WordPress File

-If the error has to do with a corrupted WordPress file on your server, you may be able to fix the problem by re-uploading your WordPress installation files …
+If the error has to do with a corrupted WordPress file on your server, you may be able to fix the issue by re-uploading your WordPress installation files …

 (WordPress installation files)

 If you plan to re-upload your WordPress installation files, DO NOT overwrite the wp-config.php file on your server or the contents inside your wp-content folder.

 Overwriting the wp-config.php file will render your website inaccessible.
 Overwriting your wp-content folder can delete your plugins, themes, and other important settings.